US virus cases near an all-time high as governors backtrack

 While greatly expanded testing probably accounts for some of the increase, experts say other measures indicate the virus is making a comeback.
 Daily deaths, hospitalizations and the percentage of tests that are coming back positive have also have been rising over the past few weeks in parts of the country, mostly in the South and West.

-Republican Gov. Greg Abbott of Texas, whose state was among the first to reopen, put any further lifting of restrictions on hold and reimposed a ban on elective surgeries in some places to preserve hospital space after the number of patients statewide more than doubled in two weeks.
+Republican Gov. Greg Abbott of Texas, whose state was among the first to reopen, paused any further steps and reimposed a ban on elective surgeries in some places to preserve hospital space after the number of patients statewide more than doubled in two weeks.
 Nevada’s governor ordered the wearing of face masks in public, Las Vegas casinos included.

 “The last thing we want to do as a state is go backwards and close down businesses,” Abbott said.